AKASH-L-M/AKASH-L-M/README.md

 ### Hi there 👋<br>
 I'm Akash L M.
 - 🔭 I’m currently pursuing Computer Science and Engineering in NMAM Institute of Technology.<br>
+- 😄 Quick Learner and always ready to learn new Technologies.<br>
 - 🌱 I’m currently into IoT and Java.
-- 😄 Quick Learner and always ready to learn new Technologies.

 <!--